AI for Canadian Healthcare Clinics: A PHIPA-Safe Adoption Guide for 2026

 12. Who signs the DPA on your side, and how quickly?

-A vendor that hesitates on question 1, 2, 5, or 6 should not be in the consideration set.
-A vendor that answers all 12 in writing inside one week is doing the work to be deployable.
+A vendor that hesitates on question 1, 2, 5 or 6 is out; one that answers all 12 in writing inside a week is doing the work to be deployable.
+Fusion Computing runs this screen, CISSP-led, in every clinic readiness review.

 The 6-step rollout: policy, DPIA, pilot, consent, audit, renew

-The discipline below is the exact sequence Fusion uses for healthcare engagements in 2026.
-No step is optional.
-No step is parallelized.
-Trying to compress the sequence is the most common reason a clinic ends up in front of the IPC instead of in front of a vendor.
+The discipline below is the exact sequence Fusion Computing runs for healthcare engagements in 2026.
+No step is optional or parallelized; compressing the sequence is the most common reason a clinic ends up in front of the IPC instead of a vendor.

 2. DPIA.
-Complete a privacy impact assessment for the named tool.
-The assessment covers PHI flows, residency, retention, audit logging, and the cross-border transfer posture.
+Complete a privacy impact assessment covering PHI flows, residency, retention, cross-border posture.

 3. Pilot.
-Deploy to two physicians for four weeks.
-Track time saved per encounter, note-accuracy incidents, and patient feedback.
-No expansion until pilot data is clean.
+Deploy to two physicians for four weeks; track time saved plus accuracy incidents and patient feedback before expanding.

 4. Consent.
-Ship the patient-facing consent script and the lobby notice.
-Confirm the EMR integration carries the AI-flag through to the audit log.
+Ship the consent script and lobby notice; confirm the EMR carries the AI-flag into the audit log.

 5. Audit.
-Run the first quarterly internal audit.
-The audit covers PHIPA compliance, sensitivity-label hygiene, CPSO documentation discipline, and the breach SOP tabletop.
+Run the first quarterly audit: PHIPA compliance, label hygiene, CPSO documentation, the breach SOP tabletop.

 6. Renew.
-Renegotiate the DPA at the 12-month mark with updated residency, retention, and incident-response language.
-Refresh the policy.
-Re-run the DPIA if the vendor materially changes the product.
+Renegotiate the DPA at 12 months, and re-run the DPIA if the product materially changes.

 Do and don’t: four sanctioned moves, four deployment killers